EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 A node can be a VM on a machine that you control, or you can dedicate a physical machine to EdgeNet.
 EdgeNet can be installed on a CentOS 8+, Fedora 32+, or Ubuntu 18.04+ operating system.
 The machine should have at least 2 CPU cores, and 1 GiB of memory.
-EdgeNet does not yet support ARM processors or OpenVZ virtual machines.
+EdgeNet does not run inside containers, such as Docker or OpenVZ containers.

 ## From a public cloud

 You can easily run multiple EdgeNet instances in the cloud.
 You can choose the instance type you want, although we recommend instances with at least 2 vCPUs and 1 GiB of memory.
-EdgeNet does not yet support ARM instances.

 Simply create an instance of your liking using the cloud service provider's web interface, connect to it via SSH, and follow the basic instructions described above.